Business and administration professionals: skills opportunities and challenges

 Table of contents

 Over the last decade, employment for business professionals grew by 26%.
 Over the period 2015-2025, the pace of growth is expected to slow down (ca. 13%).

 - The five key skills for business and administration professionals are problem solving, moderate ICT skills, communication, numeracy and planning.

 - However, over the last decade, employment for business professionals grew by 26%.
 Over the period 2015-2025, the pace of growth is expected to slow down (ca. 13%).

 - Around half of business professionals are employed in four sectors – legal, accounting & consulting, public administration & defence, wholesale and retail trade and financial & insurance activities.

-- They are a shortage occupation in twelve EU Member States, while only one EU country reports them as a surplus occupation.
+- They are a shortage occupation in thirteen EU Member States, while only one EU country reports them as a surplus occupation.

 - The qualification mix is projected to remain fairly stable between 2015 and 2025: three quarters of business and administration professionals will have high qualifications while almost one in four will hold medium-level qualifications.

 - The expansion of social networks and new types of media will also affect a variety of tasks that professionals within this occupational group carry out.

 - As business professionals are employed in a wide range of sectors and industries, performing different roles, there can be no one skill profile that fits all.